The Things My Father Taught Me

 Tough love seems to be out of fashion these days, but without it, I’d hate to even think about where I’d be.
 I was shaped by the tough love of my father, Aunt Ida, Fr.
 Sturm, Dr. and Mrs. Manzella, and Frank.
 But, as I look at what has become of me, it is my father who held the chisel.

-If I had a nickel for every time he called me stupid, I could have retired by my 18th birthday.
+If I had a nickel for every time he called me stunad [stupid], I could have retired by my 18th birthday.
 But I have to admit, I was pretty stupid, or, more accurately, I did some pretty stupid things.
 He always gave me a choice – “Stupid or Lazy?”
-And his favorite refrain was “There must be something wrong with you.”
+And his favorite refrain was, “There must be something wrong with you.”

-In the end my father chose a more forgiving and admiring lens, and I imagine that it gave him comfort and solace in his later years [although I wasn’t around much during that time].
+In the end, my father chose a more forgiving and admiring lens with Elaine, and I imagine that it gave him comfort and solace in his later years [although I wasn’t around much during that time].
 Yet, that comfort never conspired to push him to excel the way his mother did.
 I think when my mother died when I was 9, my father felt it was up to him to provide the harsh criticism that his mother always had at the ready for him.
 It was not pleasant.

 “I never trusted anyone with a briefcase.”
 Now that’s one of my all-time favorites [and probably why I don’t carry a briefcase or have a business card – both of which were anathema to him].
-But the one adage I repeat and believe the most “People born round, don’t die square,” may be more his sentiment than an actual quote [for which I take some credit].
+But the one adage I repeat and believe the most, “People born round, don’t die square,” may be more his sentiment than an actual quote [for which I take some credit].

-And so now I have a life shaped by his values.
-Independence, virility, and athleticism may be low class values, but they stuck.
+And so now I have a life shaped by his values: Independence, Virility, and Athleticism may be low-class values, but they stuck.
 I still have an antipathy for opera, wine, and elitism.
-And while it will surely stay with me forever, I now admit that there is, for some, a rare beauty in opera and wine, and an essential comfort for insecure wealth and social status in elitism – but it’s still not for me.
+And it will surely stay with me forever – it’s still not for me.

 To an immigrant’s son, pedigree meant nothing.
 It wasn’t who you were, where you came from, or who saluted you – it was how you played the game and what you have built that mattered.
 And in the end, he played the game quite well.